bok3948/Basic_Pruning/README.md

 This repository provides a PyTorch reimplementation of a widely applied and practical technique for pruning deep neural networks: magnitude pruning at the channel level.
 While our implementation draws inspiration from the seminal paper "Pruning Filters for Efficient ConvNets," it is not a direct replication.
 Key differences include:

+- **Global Pruning Strategy**: Unlike the original approach, which focuses predominantly on inner layers, our method implements global pruning across all layers, including outer ones.
+This approach ensures a uniform reduction in complexity throughout the network.

+- **Enhanced Scope**: We extend the pruning process to encompass both inner and outer layers of ResNet architectures, providing a more comprehensive reduction in model complexity.
+This broader scope enhances the applicability of our method across different network architectures.

 -**Global Pruning Strategy: Unlike the original approach, which focuses predominantly on inner layers, our method implements global pruning across all layers, including outer ones.
 -**Pruning Outerlayer of ResNet Blocks: We extend the pruning process to encompass both inner and outer layers of ResNet architectures, providing a more comprehensive reduction in model complexity.